Skip to content

 Relations

 The most common type of relation is the "Article" relation.
 This relation is useful when an article's text is divided into multiple columns.
 It allows you to link the different text regions that make up the article and indicate the reading order.
-In Settings, you have the option to create new relations, which can be of two types: follow by and same as.

 Next step: Textual Tags